libops/docs/docs/development/cli.md

 `sitectl` requires Google Cloud's `gcloud` CLI to be installed and authenticated on the same machine you run `sitectl` commands from.

-So before installing LibOps you must:
+So before installing libops you must:

 1. [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install)
 2. [Initialize the gcloud CLI](https://cloud.google.com/sdk/docs/initializing)